Unconditional Randomization Tests for Interference: Incorporating Covariate Adjustment

-The third approach is \textit{PNRT with pairwise residuals}.
-In this method, for each pair of treatment assignments $(D^{obs}, D)$, we conduct a regression with covariates within the imputable units set to transform the outcomes into residuals before testing and constructing the \textit{p}-values accordingly.
+The third approach is PIRT using pairwise residuals.
+In this method, for each pair of treatment assignments $(D^{obs}, D)$, I conduct a regression with covariates within the imputable units set to transform the outcomes into residuals before testing and constructing the \textit{p}-values accordingly.
 This approach can be viewed as combining the first and second methods.